(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 Method 4.
 Backup Failing Hard Drive

-Below are some signs or signals that imply a dying hard drive:
+Here are some signs that imply a dying hard drive:

-If you see any of these signs, you should backup your data immediately.
-The best way to backup a failing hard drive is to use the clone method.
+If you notice any of these symptoms, back up your data right away.
+The most effective way to back up a failing hard drive is to use the clone method.

-The clone method copies all the data from one hard drive to another.
-This is the best way to backup a failing hard drive because it creates an exact copy of the original hard drive.
+The clone method is the best way to backup a failing hard drive as it creates an exact copy of the original hard drive by copying all the data from one hard drive to another.

 Step 1.
-On the main page, find and click "Tools and utilities".
-You can see clone and other utilities.
+On the main page, click on the "Tools and utilities" tab, which will display a list of available utilities, including clone and other options.

 system clone step1